Breakfast Quesadillas

 This post may contain affiliate links.
 See my disclosure policy.

-This breakfast quesadilla is my go-to when I need something hot, cheesy, and ready in under 10 minutes.
+This breakfast quesadilla is my go-to when I need something hot, cheesy, and packed with protein in under 10 minutes.
 I cook the eggs right in the skillet, layer on the cheese, and fold it all into a low-carb tortilla that gets perfectly crispy on the outside.

-I make some version of a breakfast quesadilla at least twice a week.
+I make some version of this at least twice a week.
 It started as a lazy morning shortcut and turned into one of the recipes my family requests the most.
 The trick is cooking the eggs directly in the skillet and laying the tortilla right on top so everything bonds together.
 No assembling, no falling apart, just one pan and about 8 minutes.

-What I love about this keto breakfast is how adaptable it is.
+What I love about this recipe is how adaptable it is.
 I have gone through phases with the fillings.
 Right now I am on a pepper jack and bacon kick, but last month it was all about pesto with mozzarella and spinach.
 You can load these up or keep them simple with just eggs and cheese.
 Either way, the melted cheese creates this seal between the tortilla and the egg that holds everything in place.
+With eggs, cheese, and a protein like bacon or sausage, you are getting around 25-30g of protein per serving without even trying.

 For the tortilla, I have tested pretty much every low-carb option out there.
 The Mission Carb Balance tortillas taste closest to regular flour tortillas (1-6g net carbs depending on size, but they do contain gluten).
 For gluten-free, I rotate between Crepini egg wraps and EggLife wraps, both zero carb.
 If you are already making egg white wraps, those work here too.
-I actually prefer the egg-based wraps when I want a crispier edge because they brown up faster in the skillet.
+I prefer the egg-based wraps for a crispier edge because they brown up faster in the skillet.

 One reader, Tom, mentioned he uses a 2-egg omelet instead of 1 egg, and I tried it his way.
 It does work well, especially if you are using a larger tortilla.
 The extra egg gives you a thicker layer that feels more substantial.
 I stick with 1 egg for a quick solo breakfast and bump it to 2 when I am feeding my husband or want something heartier.